nykolai-d/nykolai-d/README.md

 Hi, I’m Nicolas Diaz-Durana.
-I am a Mathematician with studies and extensive professional experience in the Social Sciences.
+I am a Mathematician with studies and extensive professional experience in linguistics.
 I’m fluent in Python, and am deeply interested in Natural Language Processing and Machine Learning, as well as Statistics and data-driven analysis.

 Some Python libraries that I feel confortable with are NLTK, TensorFlow, Pandas, Numpy, Scipy, Matplotlib, Sympy, Scikit-Learn and TextBlob.
 I know my way around R, Java and SQL.